WHAT IS THE REFUGEE

 Roundtable Objectives:

-• Enhance employment outcomes for all refugees new to Canada, with a particular emphasis on Afghan and Ukrainian newcomers.
+- Enhance employment outcomes for all refugees new to Canada, with a particular emphasis on Afghan and Ukrainian newcomers.

-• Collaborate with employers, employment and immigrant-serving agencies, and government representatives to gather and share best practices.
+- Collaborate with employers, employment and immigrant-serving agencies, and government representatives to gather and share best practices.

-• Facilitate easy access to these best practices across regions and business contexts, including smaller communities and employers.
+- Facilitate easy access to these best practices across regions and business contexts, including smaller communities and employers.

-• Support capacity-building for refugee entrepreneurs.
+- Support capacity-building for refugee entrepreneurs.

-• Guide and assist companies that are committed to hiring refugees.
+- Guide and assist companies that are committed to hiring refugees.

 Meet the Roundtable Chairs

-Senator Andrew Cardozo
+The Honourable Andrew Cardozo

-Senator Andrew Cardozo is a recognized expert on public policy, a columnist, and an artist.
+The Honourable Andrew Cardozo is a recognized expert on public policy, a columnist, and an artist.
 His policy areas of expertise span Canadian government and politics, broadcasting and cultural policy, skills development especially the future of work, multiculturalism, and diversity.
 He was appointed as a Senator for Ontario by Her Excellency the Right Honourable Mary Simon on the advice of Prime Minister Justin Trudeau in November 2022.
-Senator Cardozo is a member of the Progressive Senate Group and sits on the Senate Transport and Communications and National Security, Defence and Veterans Affairs committees.
+Cardozo is a member of the Progressive Senate Group and sits on the Senate Transport and Communications and National Security, Defence and Veterans Affairs committees.

 Prior to becoming a Senator, Cardozo was the President and co-founder of the Pearson Centre for Progressive Policy, Executive Director of the Alliance of Sector Councils working on skills development across some 30 economic sectors, and Executive Director of the Canadian Ethnocultural Council, where he worked on policies and legislation in employment equity, immigration, multiculturalism, and the Canadian constitution.
 Over the past decade he worked to elevate open public policy dialogue by bringing together thought leaders from all political backgrounds, from business, labour, NGOs and the broader public to address the major challenges facing Canadian society.